Table 23: Respiratory Agents - Inhaled

 - one of the following:

-- clinical rationale for nebulized formulation; and
+- medical necessity for nebulized formulation; and

 - Documentation of the following is required: